sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 one we just created, to generate our new work area.

-After running this command, you'll see the `sayhi` work area set up in your directory and no errors.
-If not, take a close look at any errors `Dist::Zilla` generated and try to figure out what you have to do to get things working.
+After running this command, you'll see the `sayhi` work area set up in your directory.
+If you see errors, take a close look at them and try to figure out what you have to do to get things working.

 ## Getting `sayhi` to Say "Hi"

-`Dist::Zilla` has generated our template and skeleton files, now we just need to make some trivial changes to our module to get it functional.
-Fire up your text editor to edit the `lib/sayhi.pm` module and add/modify the following lines (or just cut and paste the entire code listing that follows):
+Now that `Dist::Zilla` has generated our work area, we can make some trivial changes to our module to make it do something useful.
+Fire up your text editor to edit the `lib/sayhi.pm` module and add/modify the following lines (or just cut and paste the entire code listing further down):

 * Add `use Greetings;` somewhere near the top